Nanny Goat came about with a conversation between Steve Harvey

 The Jester Ed Ettinghausen the Marathon/100 mile guy.

-Oh it was a long day and night and stuff goes into
+Oh it was a long day

 a container for trip home.